 Is your manufacturer ethical?

 Absolutely - our Chinese manufacturer's staff are all over 25 years old, and are paid 20% more than the industry average.
-Neither Toothcrush, nor any part of the production process involves or is tested on animals.
+Neither Toothcrush, nor any part of the production process is tested on animals.

 Can you do replaceable heads for electric toothbrushes?